2nd course: Lights, Sensors & Exposures

 How is light is recorded by your camera?

-When the shutter button is pressed the shutter curtain opens & allows the sensor to record the light to create an image.
+Pressing the shutter button opens the shutter curtain, allowing the sensor to capture light and create an image.

 Sensors:

-Is a device that converts an optical image into an electric signal, Today most digital still cameras use either a CCD image sensor or CMOS sensor, both types of sensors accomplish the same task of capturing light & converting it into electronic signals.
+A device that converts an optical image into an electric signal, today’s digital cameras primarily use either a CCD or CMOS image sensor.
+Both sensors capture light and convert it into electronic signals.

 Technology has a clear advantage in image quality.